y3th/y3th/README.md

-# I try to put a '
+# I attempt to input the apostrophe character.

-It gives a bug when I do so.
+It proceeds to throw an error when I do as such.